Ultrabenosaurus/PHP_DDNS/README.md

 2. Future Features
   * Flesh out Requirements, tweak Installation.
   * Build the admin portal.
+  * See if I can do an empty CREATE TABLE followed by an ALTER TABLE
+    * Hopefully this way will be more upgrade-friendly
   * Implement specifying of ports for devices.
   * More detailed usage instructions.
   * Translate hook into languages besides PHP.